r0bc94/JellyfinDownloader/readme.md

 This is a simple tool written in Go to download a Series or a single season from a given jellyfin instance.

-_Note: Currently, it works only for Series / TV Shows.
-I'll also make it work for movies in the future._

 ## Disclaimer

 Since I've written this in order to learn go, not everything might be very written _as it should_.
 Also keep in mind